Existence of a Phase Transition in Harmonic Activation and Transport: Growth of cluster separation under HAT and IHAT

 \subsection{Definitions of key quantities and events}

-In this subsection and those which follow it, we will assume $d \in \Z_{\geq 5}$ and $n \in \Z_{\geq 4}$.
-When we refer to a clustering, we will mean a clustering of an $n$-element configuration in $\Z^d$.

-To state the main results of the section, we need to define several events, which formalize the following picture.
-Starting from a clustering $E_0$ with separation $a > 1$, we model the distance between two clusters, $i$ and $j$, with the random walk $Z_m$.
-Accordingly, we aim to observe the distance between two clusters, $i$ and $j$, double to $2a$ over roughly $(2a)^2$ steps of $Z_m$, without dropping below, say, $2a \delta$ for some $\delta \in (0,1)$.
-We then aim to observe the separation double again, over $(4a)^2$ steps of $Z_m$, without dropping below $4a \delta$, and so on.
-In fact, we will budget slightly more time to observe the doubling, and $\delta$ will become smaller as we observe more doublings.
-Additionally, we will lessen the truncation $\kappa$ of the reference times which define $Z_m$ \eqref{z walk} as we observe more doublings.
+Throughout this section, we fix $d \geq 5$ and $n \geq 4$.
+To state the main results, we need to define several events, which formalize the following picture.
+Starting from a DOT clustering $\CC_0 \in \Refcon^\times$ with a separation of $a > 0$, we model the distance between two clusters $i < j$ of $\CC_0$ using the random walk $(S_k^{i,j})_{k \geq 0}$ associated with IHAT $(\VV_t)_{t \geq 0}$.
+We aim to observe the distance between these clusters double to $2a$ over roughly $(2a)^2$ steps of $S_k^{i,j}$, without dropping below, say, $2 \eps a$ for some $\eps \in (0,1)$.
+We then aim to observe the separation double again, over $(4a)^2$ steps of $S_k^{i,j}$, without dropping below $4 \eps a$, and so on.
+In fact, we will budget slightly more time to observe the doubling, and $\eps$ will become smaller as we observe more doublings.